Emir Kujović

-Emir Kujović (Емир Кујовић; born 22 June 1988) is a Swedish former professional footballer who played as a striker.
-He won five caps and scored one goal for the Sweden national team, and was a squad player at UEFA Euro 2016.
+Emir Kujović (Емир Кујовић; born 22 June 1988) is a former professional footballer who played as a striker.
+Born in Montenegro, he won five caps and scored one goal for the Sweden national team, and was a squad player at UEFA Euro 2016.

 In the summer of 2025 Kujović returned to Landskrona to coach their U-16 side after previously working in Djurgården’s academy.

 Club career

 Kujovic in 2008 while at Halmstads BK.

 Kujovic playing for Kayserispor in 2011.

 Halmstads BK

 Kujović started his career in Superettan and Landskrona BoIS, in 2007 he joined Halmstads BK but was directly loaned out to Falkenbergs FF in Superettan for a year, in 2008 he returned to Halmstads BK and debuted in the first match of the season against Gefle IF (1-0) as a substitute.

 While at Halmstads BK, he played with his older brother Ajsel Kujović, who represented the club between 2006 and 2009.